sanderdlm/mono/README.md

 $mono->run();
 ````
 ## 5. Data-to-object mapping
-Mono comes with `cuyz/valinor` out of the box.
-If you don't provide a custom `Mapper` instance to the container, a default `TreeMapper` instance will be used.

-This allows you to map data (for example, from the request POST body) to an object (for example, a DTO).
+This allows you to map data (for example, from the request POST body) to an object (for example, a DTO):

-Example below:
 ```php
 <?php